Thursday

 Talk 4: Mark Rendle

-Mark is the founder of RendleLabs, which provides consulting services and workshops to .NET development teams across all industries.
-His particular obsessions are API design and development, performance, Observability and code-base modernisation.
-He also uses skills acquired during a few years as a professional stand-up comic to deliver entertaining and informative talks at conferences around the world, and recently learned to play bass so he could join tech parody band The LineBreakers.
+Rendle is the founder of RendleLabs, which provides consulting services and workshops to .NET development teams across all industries.
+Their particular obsessions are API design and development, performance, Observability and code-base modernisation, as well as eliminating unnecessary complexity wherever possible.
+They also use skills acquired during a few years as a professional stand-up comic to deliver entertaining and informative talks at conferences around the world, and recently learned to play bass so they could join tech parody band The LineBreakers.

 Hannes Lowette